SleekView for Sucuri Security: audit log & integrity tables

 Events and integrity together

 Match a file integrity finding to the user activity around it.
-Faster post-incident analysis without screen jumping.
+Faster post-incident analysis without screen jumping between Audit Logs and Integrity Tools.

 Filter by severity and source

 Combine severity, user, IP, and event type.
-The exact subset you'd want during a review, not a fixed log scroll.
+The exact subset you'd want during a security review, not a fixed log scroll with one filter at a time.

 Read-only views per role